koxu1996/koxu1996.github.io/Mainnet-Node-Installation-Instructions.md

+## Networking requirements
+Ports used by the node
+ - 35000 (required to be externally visible)
+ - 7777 RPC endpoint for interaction with casper-client
+ - 8888 REST endpoint for status and metrics (having this accessible allows your node to be part of network status)
+ - 9999 SSE endpoint for event stream.

+If these 35000 is the only port required to be open for your node to function, however, opening 8888 will allow others to know general network health.

+## OS Requirements
+Recommended OS version is Ubuntu 18.04 or 20.04.

 ## Clean up

 If you were running previous node on this box, this will clean up state If packages are not installed, the apt remove may give errors, this is not a problem
 ```